sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/restore_process.md

 > Below process is derived from [GCP documentation](https://cloud.google.com/sql/docs/postgres/backup-recovery/restoring#gcloud)

-The restortion process will be performed with `gcloud`.
+The restoration process will be performed with `gcloud`.
 Learn more about [why not terraform?](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/sql_database_instance#restore_backup_context).

 Locate the SQL instance, note the name of the instance as `SQL_INSTANCE`